Life Sciences Career Lab

 This program provides a safe space to explore one’s interest in science, while also providing support as students learn professional development skills like public speaking, professional communication, collaborating with peers, adding new skills to a resume, and presenting research information.
 The goal is for students to spend 8 weeks learning from each other and established professionals in the scientific field, developing their unique voice and perspective, immersing themselves in their pre-existing interests, and perhaps finding new ones!

-Only 15 students will be selected for this program, to ensure that all students have the attention and individual support they need to thrive.
-Students who successfully complete the eight-week program will be awarded a $450 Visa gift card and have the opportunity to showcase final projects to friends, family, and the zoo community at a special event to be held at the Buffalo Zoo on December 16th, 2023.
-In addition, two participants will be offered a paid Buffalo Zoo internship at the end of the program, to be completed in the Spring of 2024.
+Only 14 students will be selected for this program, to ensure that all students have the attention and individual support they need to thrive.
+Students who successfully complete the eight-week program will be awarded a $350 Visa gift card and have the opportunity to showcase final projects to friends, family, and the zoo community at a special event to be held at the Buffalo Zoo on April 26, 2025.
+In addition, one participant will be offered a paid Buffalo Zoo internship at the end of the program, to be completed in the Summer of 2025.

 Applicants will be accepted based on the quality of their application.
-The Life Science Career Lab has very limited space available and we will only accept fifteen participants every year.
+The Life Science Career Lab has very limited space available and we will only accept fourteen participants every session.
 The small group size ensures that all participants have ample opportunity for individual attention, mentorship, and one-on-one guidance.

 Program Details